gitsparty/CSharpBenchmarks/EqualityStructs/Results.md

 __TL;DR__

--Default equality comparators are ~10 times slower than their respective IEquatable<T> implementations.
++ Default equality comparators are ~10 times slower than their respective IEquatable<T> implementations.
--When using a struct in collections like HashSet, provide IEquatable implementation for the struct.
++ When using a struct in collections like HashSet, provide IEquatable implementation for the struct.

 __Background__